Mary Nelson Winslow

-Mary Nelson Winslow (1887–1952) was a Washington, D.C. social worker who worked in the US Department of Labor's Women's Bureau from 1920 into the late 1930s, conducting many research projects on the status of working women.
+Mary Nelson Winslow (1887–1952) was a Washington, D.C., social worker who worked in the US Department of Labor's Women's Bureau from 1920 into the late 1930s, conducting many research projects on the status of working women.
 She was an officer of the National Women's Trade Union League.
-When the Inter-American Commission of Women was made a permanent subsidiary commission of the Pan-American Union (which later became the Organization of American States) Winslow was made the official US delegate to the commission and served from 1938-1944.
+When the Inter-American Commission of Women was made a permanent subsidiary commission of the Pan-American Union (which later became the Organization of American States) Winslow was made the official US delegate to the commission and served from 1938 to 1944.

 Biography

-Mary Nelson Winslow was born on September 22, 1887 to Francis Winslow and Harriet Livingston Patterson.
+Mary Nelson Winslow was born on September 22, 1887, to Francis Winslow and Harriet Livingston Patterson.
 On her mother's side, she descended of Carlile Pollock Patterson and the Livingston family, which married into the Jay family and were some of the founding families of the United States.

 Winslow attended the New York School of Social Work and by 1920 she was working in the government service as an industrial agent for the US Department of Labor in the Women's Bureau.
 She had worked her way up to director and editor of exhibits by 1923 and by 1924 was conducting studies on the nature of women in the labor force, including the number of married women employed outside the home, the effect of women working on the family, and the non-acceptance of working wives by employers.
-Between 1929 and 1941, she also served as legislative representative in Washington, DC for the National Women's Trade Union League and then served on its executive board.
+Between 1929 and 1941, she also served as legislative representative in Washington, D.C., for the National Women's Trade Union League and then served on its executive board.
 During that same time, Winslow was nominated by President Franklin D. Roosevelt as the United States' representative to the Inter-American Commission of Women (CIM).
 In a large part, her nomination was used by FDR to oust Doris Stevens from the CIM and transform the organization from a quasi-autonomous advisory group into a subsidiary commission of the Pan American Union.
 Winslow was appointed the US's official representative at the 1938 Conference of the Pan-American States, held in Lima, Peru and served on the CIM until 1944.
 She then became an adviser on women's affairs to Nelson Rockefeller.

-She died on May 2, 1952 in Washington, DC and her papers were donated by her older sister Harriet Winslow to Radcliffe College.
+She died on May 2, 1952, in Washington, D.C., and her papers were donated by her older sister Harriet Winslow to Radcliffe College.